glynnbird/couchimport/README.md

 * COUCH_TRANSFORM - the path of a transformation function (not required)
 * COUCHIMPORT_META - a json object which will be passed to the transform function (not required)
 * COUCH_BUFFER_SIZE - the number of records written to CouchDB per bulk write (defaults to 500, not required)
-* COUCH_FILETYPE - the type of file being imported, either "text" or "json" (defaults to "text", not required)
+* COUCH_FILETYPE - the type of file being imported, either "text", "json" or "jsonl" (defaults to "text", not required)
 * COUCH_JSON_PATH - the path into the incoming JSON document (only required for COUCH_FILETYPE=json imports)
 * COUCH_PREVIEW - run in preview mode
 * COUCH_IGNORE_FIELDS - a comma-separated list of field names to ignore on import or export e.g. price,url,image